Gateshead

 Alex Glasgow Singer Songwriter

-Brian Johnson Current lead singer with rock band AC/DC
+Brian Johnson, Lead singer with rock band AC/DC

-James Leathart of Brackendene Low Fell -Industrialist and art collector John Thomas Looney Shakespeare scholar
+James Leathart of Brackendene, Industrialist and art collector

 Angus Monro, Top Retailer, Matalan Maestro